Itinerant magnetism in Hubbard models with long-range interactions: Model and methods

-Here, $\vect{r}_i, \vect{r}_j$ represent the positions of sites $i,j$ on a lattice (in units of the lattice spacing), $n_i \equiv n_{i\uparrow}+ n_{i\downarrow}$ is the total electronic density on site $i$, and $V$ represents the strength of the long-range interaction, which decays algebraically with an exponent $\alpha=1$ due to its Coulombic nature.
+\end{widetext} Here, $\vect{r}_i, \vect{r}_j$ represent the positions of sites $i,j$ on a lattice (in units of the lattice spacing), $n_i \equiv n_{i\uparrow}+ n_{i\downarrow}$ is the total electronic density on site $i$, and $V$ represents the strength of the long-range interaction, which decays algebraically with an exponent $\alpha=1$ due to its Coulombic nature.
 Since $\alpha < d$, the long-ranged nature of the interactions is a relevant perturbation for the long-wavelength physics in the renormalization-group sense \cite{RevModPhys.82.1887}.
+For computational tractability, we impose a truncation of the Coulomb interaction at a finite cutoff distance, $r_{\rm cutoff}$.
+This allows us to maintain extensiveness of the interaction when scaling the system size without having to simultaneously scale the strength $V$.

 We are interested in the ground states and finite-temperature properties of this model in two dimensions, and specifically, we study square and triangular lattices with open, cylindrical, or fully periodic boundaries.
 Note that the particle-hole symmetry inherent to the Hubbard model \eqref{eq:ham_vanilla} on bipartite lattices is lost due to the long-range interactions, which couple to the charge.
-For computational tractability, we truncate the Coulomb repulsion for distances beyond $\lvert \lvert \vect{r}^{}_i- \vect{r}^{}_j\rvert\rvert > 2$, which translates to retaining density-density interactions between sites that are up to third-nearest neighbors (3NNs) apart for the geometries considered.
-This allows us to maintain extensiveness of the interaction when scaling the system size without having to simultaneously scale the strength $V$.
+Here, we truncate the Coulomb repulsion for distances beyond $\lvert \lvert \vect{r}^{}_i- \vect{r}^{}_j\rvert\rvert > r_{\rm cutoff}=2$, which translates to retaining density-density interactions between sites that are up to third-nearest neighbors (3NNs) apart for the geometries considered.
 Throughout the rest of this work, we will refer to Eq.~\eqref{eq:ham_hub} with this particular choice of truncated interactions as the ``long-ranged Hubbard model''.
+This approximation preserves the dominant short- to intermediate-range contributions of the $1/r$ interaction that govern the electrostatic redistribution of charge, while keeping the Hamiltonian numerically manageable within matrix-product-operator (MPO) representations.
+In particular, retaining interactions up to this range captures the leading energetic competition between kinetic delocalization and Coulomb repulsion that underlies the phase separation and stripe phenomena discussed below.
+Extending the interaction to longer distances would quantitatively increase the electrostatic penalty for macroscopic charge segregation, but is not expected to alter the qualitative mechanism driving any instability of ferromagnetism in this regime.

 To begin, let us consider the case when the interactions in the second line of Eq.~\eqref{eq:ham_hub} are restricted to only nearest neighbors ($\lvert \lvert \vect{r}^{}_i- \vect{r}^{}_j\rvert\rvert =1$); this approximated Hamiltonian is often called the ``extended Hubbard model''.
 At half filling, the phase diagram of this model has been extensively studied in $d=1$ as a function of $\vartheta = V/U$.
 A variety of weak- and strong-coupling studies show that the system is in a charge-density wave (CDW) phase if $\vartheta$ is large and in a spin-density wave (SDW) phase for small $\vartheta$, with the transition between them occurring around $\vartheta \simeq 1/2$ \cite{voit1992phase, van1994extended, lin1995phase, zhi2002critical,tanaka2005effects, benthien2007spin}.
 In between these two density-wave orders, there also exists an intermediate bond-ordered phase \cite{tsuchiizu2004ground,ejima2007phase,glocke2007half}.
 In two dimensions, at or near half filling on the square lattice, the extended Hubbard model is known to host symmetry-broken CDW and SDW phases \cite{yamamoto1992broken,yan1993theory, aichhorn2004charge, sherman2023two}, in addition to states with orbital antiferromagnetism or spin-nematic order \cite{chattopadhyay1997phase}, and $s$- or $d$-wave superconductivity \cite{zhang1989extended, laad1991extended, huang2013unconventional, chen2023superconducting}.